xmos/xcommon_cmake/doc/api_reference/variables.rst

 """""""""""""""""""""""""""

 ``LIB_ARCHIVES``
   List of archives to build.
-If not set, a single archive is built and is named by the ``LIB_NAME`` variable.
+If not set, a single archive (per supported architecture) is built and is named by the ``LIB_NAME`` variable.
 Example:

   .. code-block:: cmake